urbit/urbit.org-reloaded/content/ecosystem/apps/tlon.md

 +++
-title = "Groups"
+title = "Tlon"
 shortcode = "~sogryp-dister-dozzod-dozzod/groups"
 license = "MIT"
 image = "https://bootstrap.urbit.org/icon-groups.svg"
 bgColor = "#EFF0F4"
 developer = "Tlon"
 website = "https://github.com/tloncorp/landscape-apps"
-description = "Groups is a decentralized platform that integrates with Talk, Notebook, and Gallery for a full, communal suite of tools."
+description = "Peer-to-peer collaboration for communities of all shapes and sizes"
 +++

+Whether you're a team, a publication, or a group of friends, Tlon is an app that provides a few simple basics for communities to shape into something unique to their needs.
+Get comfortable and compute in peace, an internet of intimate connection.

 Start, host, and cultivate communities.
 Own your communications, organize your resources, and share documents.
 Groups is a decentralized platform that integrates with Talk, Notebook, and Gallery for a full, communal suite of tools.